-During the first stage, a short survey will be internationally disseminated through social media, patient advocacy groups and professional networks.
-The survey will capture a broad range of perspectives and experiences on what areas people feel would benefit from further research to help improve the management and, or, symptoms of faecal incontinence.
-The project team will collate this information and try to identify common themes.
-They will then map these against faecal incontinence topics identified by the 6th International Consultation on Incontinence alongside existing (and planned) research evidence.
+During the first stage, a short survey (now closed) was disseminated internationally through social media, patient advocacy groups and professional networks.
+The survey captured a broad range of perspectives and experiences so future research can improve the management and symptoms of faecal incontinence.
+The project team collated this information and identified common themes.
+The themes were mapped against faecal incontinence topics identified by the 6th International Consultation on Incontinence alongside existing (and planned) research evidence.

-Following from the survey, we will undertake a variety of evidence gathering approaches to:
+After the survey, a variety of evidence-gathering approaches were undertaken to:

 - Understand which review articles relevant to faecal incontinence are the most viewed within the Cochrane Incontinence portfolio;

-- Identify existing systematic reviews to identify research gaps and unmet need;
+- Identify existing systematic reviews to understand research gaps and unmet needs;

 - Apply horizon scanning techniques to identify up and coming clinical trials that could potentially address unmet needs.

 A total of 21 participants took part in an online workshop, guided by skilled facilitators, where they refined and ranked the priority areas.